-As my driver takes us onto the property, the fence is closed and locked behind us.
-And secure teams of hunters step out of the shadows to watch over the property and provide us all with the heavy security needed for such an important meeting.
+As my driver takes us onto the property, the fence is closed and locked behind us, and security teams of hunters step out of the shadows to watch over the property and provide us all with the heavy security needed for such an important meeting.
 Attended by such important people.
-It is obvious that we are the last to arrive.
+It is obvious that we are some of the last to arrive.

-Because if this meeting is about what I THINK it’s about…there is some very dark work we have ahead of us.
-Chances are, they will object to having such a young vampire at our table.
+Because if this meeting is about what I THINK it’s about…there is some very dark work that we have ahead of us.
+Chances are, they will object to having such a newblood at our table.

 I, on the other hand, have been wandering the streets of Chicago since Al Capone was still knocking over paperboy stands for some kid’s lunch money.
-I may have crossed over at the age of 17…but I guarantee you, I am MUCH much older.
+I may have crossed over at the age of 17, myself…but I guarantee you, I am MUCH much older.
 I have seen this once small industrial city grow into the massive metropolis it is today.
-It happened so very fast.
-I’ve seen it’s skyscrapers built from the ground up.
+It happened so very fast back then.
+I’ve seen its skyscrapers built from the ground up.
 I’ve seen it run by blatant bullies and thugs…and I now see it run by secretive political bullies and thugs.
-I’ve seen the night skies set ablaze with the light of the great Chicago fire…and I’ve seen the glory of the World Fair celebrate its revival in all it’s brilliance.
+I’ve seen the night skies set ablaze with the light of the great Chicago fire…and I’ve seen the glory of the World′s Fair celebrate its revival in all its brilliance.
 I once passed H.H.
-Holmes in the street, picking up some of his mental images as we nearly collided with one another.
+Holmes in the street, picking up on some of his mental images as we nearly collided with one another.
 Seems we were both looking for a fresh victim that night.
-I’ve been witness to sooo much, and have gathered more experiences than Julian has questions to ask about.
+I’ve been a witness to soooo much, and have gathered more experiences than Julian has questions to ask about.
 And yet, despite the nearly impossible age gap between me and my childe…we still found and maintain a love that I am confident will stand the test of time and beyond.

 Something about him…his youth, his excitement, his eagerness to explore and experience and absorb ALL that he possibly can at all times…it rejuvenated the life within me.
 It made me remember what it was like to see the world with fresh eyes again.
 And for that, I am truly grateful.

-However….when dealing with the other Elders on the council tonight…that delightful energy will have to be nearly suffocated out of him and suppressed to the very bottom of his stomach.
+However…when dealing with the other Elders on the council tonight…that delightful energy will have to be nearly suffocated out of him and pressed to the very bottom of his stomach.
 And the utmost form of poise and respect must be put there to replace it on the surface.
 They won’t tolerate his naiveté.
 Not even for a moment.
 Not tonight.

 “Which one is the oldest one, Romey?
 Can I, like, talk to them?
 Omigod, I’ve got SO many questions!”
 Julian peeped.

 “Romero, Julian.
-When you’re here, you must call me Romero.
+When you’re in there, you must call me Romero.
+No nicknames.
 Understood?”
 I told him, and then I put my hand on top of his to keep him from patting his thighs.
 “And you HAVE to stop fidgeting.
-Ok?
-You make them nervous when you fidget.
+They take offense when you fidget.
 You’re a VERY young vampire to them, Julian, and they’re going to notice that right away.
 The key to being allowed to stay within the walls of the mansion during our meeting is to show great respect and self control.”

 “Ok, no prob.
 I gotchya.”
 He smiled.

 “Stop smiling.”
-I said, and he tried…but with a gentle blush, the smirk broke through to the surface regardless.
+I said, and he tried…but with a gentle blush, the smirk broke through his defenses regardless.
 And it was so contagious that I couldn’t help but to smile myself for a moment.
 So beautiful.
 So VERY beautiful.
-There was a time, shortly after my 125th birthday that I swear I went an entire year without so much as cracking a smile.
-I was worried I had exhausted my sense of humor.
-But humor is ‘surprise’…and how does one surprise a century old vampire?
-All that time…I had convinced myself that there weren’t going to be many chances to laugh during my stay in darkness.
+There was a time, shortly after my 125th birthday that I swear I went an entire year without so much as cracking a single smile.
+Time wasted.
+I was worried that I had exhausted my sense of humor for good.
+But humor consists mostly with a sense of ‘surprise’…and how does one surprise a century old vampire?
+All that time…I had convinced myself that there weren’t going to be many chances left to laugh during my stay in darkness.
 And here Julian is again, proving me wrong.
-There truly is a few unexpected tricks left in this life of mine.
+There truly are a few unexpected tricks left in this life of mine.

 We giggled to ourselves for a moment as the limo drove us up to the house, and I leaned over to give him a quick kiss on the lips.
 “Ok…for real this time.
 Pay attention.”
 I said.
 “When you’re in there, you’re supposed to be my assistant.
 You don’t speak unless spoken to.
 And if you ARE spoken to, you answer in SHORT phrases, if not just ‘yes’ or ‘no’ answers.
 Try not to stare, and don’t make any sudden or jerky movements, they don’t like it.”
 His knees were bouncing again and I pushed my hand down to stop them.
 “DON’T fidget, Julian…it makes you look nervous.
 If YOU Look nervous, that makes THEM nervous.
 So try to control that as best as you can, ok?”